Privacy policy

 BayStore services are intended for business use and are not directed to children.
 BayStore does not knowingly collect personal information from children through the public site.

 BayStore may update this Privacy Policy by posting a revised version with a new effective date.
-Material changes should be communicated through reasonable channels where customer accounts are affected.
+Material changes will be communicated through reasonable channels where customer accounts are affected.

 Send privacy requests to [email protected].
 Security reports should go to [email protected].
-Legal notices should go to [email protected].
+Legal notices should go to [email protected] or to BayStore, 1455 3rd Street, San Francisco, CA 94158, USA.